pamymaf/Exocolonist-AP/README.md

 This is a mod that adds Archipelago support to I Was a Teenage Exocolonist.
 Both the apworld and game mod are included on the [releases page](https://github.com/pamymaf/Exocolonist-AP/releases).

-Thank you @prism019 for helping me learn C#, being my (rubber ducky)[https://en.wikipedia.org/wiki/Rubber_duck_debugging], and constantly reviewing my code.
+Thank you @prism019 for helping me learn C#, being my [rubber ducky](https://en.wikipedia.org/wiki/Rubber_duck_debugging), and constantly reviewing my code.
+This mod would not exist without them.

 # Exocolonist Setup Guide